1/5

 By using industrial scaffolding to support the screening mechanism, the metallic structure becomes in itself inextricably a part of the dialogue and a conduit of mechanical change commenting on the transience of architecture and its role in shaping lived experience.
 The mesmeric projection of shapes and shadows, as they appear on the flexible geotextile, evokes Man Ray’s Rayograph works and the ephemeral impression of primitive forms on the caves at Lascaux as well as the lantern projections and stroboscopic animation that preceded early filmmaking technology.

-Crescent is accompanied with a publication featuring essays written by Nicoletta Lambertucci, Contemporary Art Curator, The Box Plymouth, and Maitreyi Maheshwari, Head of Programme at FACT, Liverpool.
+Crescent is accompanied with a publication featuring essays written by Nicoletta Lambertucci, Curator of Modern and Contemporary British Art, Tate Britain, and Maitreyi Maheshwari, Head of Programme at FACT, Liverpool.

 Also on show is Taparia’s acclaimed photographic series, Spirit in the Inanimate, which explores the details and elements from the artist’s former installation: Silhouette of an Unknown Landscape (2018).
 Shot on a medium format camera, these C-type prints capture the interplay of light and shadows that defined this monumental work, transforming otherwise mundane materials of urban industry into unexpected vignettes of abstract beauty that recall the photogram experiments of early 20th century pioneers such as Moholy-Nagy and the incisive exposure of x-rays.